anthill-tec/btrfs-subvolume-tools/docs/test-implementation-guide.md

-# Implementation Guide for Test Utils Framework
+# Implementation Guide for using Trishul Frameworks testing capabilities

-This guide explains how to implement the test-utils.sh framework in your BTRFS Subvolume Tools project.
+This guide explains how to implement the test-utils.sh framework in your Command Tools project.
 The framework provides a structured approach to testing with better logging, command execution control, and assertion capabilities.

 ## Overview of Changes